 Streamlining the EHR Provider Directory: A Data Analyst's Journey

 Maintaining a comprehensive and accurate provider directory is a critical task for any healthcare organization.
 However, as many data analysts and software engineers know, this process can feel like a boss battle with an ever-changing spreadsheet.
 Provider data changes constantly, with about a quarter of providers changing organizations or locations annually and many others updating their contact information.
-For a hospital with a 50,000-entry directory, that’s roughly 12,500 updates a year, or 34 every day.
-Keeping up with this volume of change can be a significant challenge.
+For a hospital with a large directory, keeping up with this volume of change can be a significant challenge.
 It's like trying to debug a live production system—you fix one thing, and three more issues pop up.

 Without automated solutions, managing a provider directory can become a demanding, manual process that requires dedicated staff.
 Some healthcare systems may have multiple full-time analysts dedicated solely to this task.
 Let's take a closer look at the typical stages involved in this process.